JackBister/logsuck/README.md

 ### Before version 1.0

-- Glob patterns to find log files
+- [x] Glob patterns for finding log files
-- Compression for the FTS table to reduce storage requirements
+- [ ] Compression for the FTS table to reduce storage requirements
-- Retention setting to delete old events after a certain period of time
+- [ ] Retention setting to delete old events after a certain period of time
-- "Show source" / "Show context" button to view events from the same source that are close in time to the selected event
+- [ ] "Show source" / "Show context" button to view events from the same source that are close in time to the selected event
-- Ability to search via time spans that are not relative to the current time, such as "All events between 2020-01-01 and 2020-01-05"
+- [ ] Ability to search via time spans that are not relative to the current time, such as "All events between 2020-01-01 and 2020-01-05"
-- Ad hoc field extraction using pipes in the search command (equivalent to Splunk's "| rex")
+- [x] Ad hoc field extraction using pipes in the search command (equivalent to Splunk's "| rex")
-- E-mail alerts
+- [ ] E-mail alerts

 ### After version 1.0